mp-se/gravitymon/src_docs/source/functionallity.rst

 Battery life
 ------------

-I'm currently measuring battery life of v0.5 but previous versions have been able to measure gravity for a 2-3 weeks without issues (Using 900 seconds as interval).
+The long term battery test has now been completed.
+Using a 2200 mA battery and sending data every 5 minutes to a local server on my network.
+The battery lasted 47 days which is excellet battery life.

-I had a device running with an sleep interval of only 30s with ok wifi connection.
+In another test I had a device running with an sleep interval of only 30s with ok wifi connection.
 The device lasted 12 days which i think is excellent considering the short sleep interval.
-From what I have discovered it's the WIFI connection that has the most impact on the battery life.
-In a perfect scenario it can take around 400ms but can in some cases take up to 8 seconds.

-*More on this topics once my tests are done*
+From what I have discovered it's the WIFI connection or latency to internet hosted that has the most impact on the battery life.
+The typical runtime in the tests above was around 2 seconds.

 Performance
 -----------